Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Simulation Results

 \subsubsection{\textit{Audio Processing}}

-The SHD dataset consists of 10,420 recordings of ten spoken digits (0 to 9) in English and German.The raw audio recordings are converted into spike trains using a biologically inspired model of the inner ear and auditory pathway.
-A basilar membrane model decomposes the signal into frequency components, which are then transformed into average spike rates \cite{9311226}.
-Following the methodology in \cite{yin2021accurate,higuchi2024balanced}, we work directly on the spike-encoded audio, discretizing the spike trains using time steps of $4\,$ms, resulting in input sequences of 250 time steps, with zero-padding as needed.
+The SHD dataset consists of 10,420 recordings of ten spoken digits (0 to 9) in English and German.
+To generate the dataset, the raw audio recordings were converted into spike trains using a biologically inspired model of the inner ear and auditory pathway \cite{9311226}.
+Following the methodology in \cite{yin2021accurate,higuchi2024balanced}, we work directly on the spike-encoded audio in the SHD dataset, discretizing the spike trains using time steps of $4\,$ms, resulting in input sequences of 250 time steps, with zero-padding as needed.